nano-o/Distributed-termination-detection/README.md

-# Distributed termination detection -- verified with Apalache, Isabelle/HOL, and TLAPS
+# Distributed termination detection -- an exercise in inductive reasoning

-We formalize and prove correct a simple distributed algorithm using an inductive invariant.
-This is a proof pearl that is a great example of inductive reasoning in distributed algorithms.
+We formalize a simple distributed algorithm and we set up the Apalache model-checker to facilitate searching for an inductive invariant that implies the safety property of the algorithm.
+This is a great exercise in inductive reasoning.
+The solution appears in the master branch, but you should try to find it yourself.
+Note that you should have working knowledge of TLA+ to do the exercise.

 The algorithm detects the termination of of a message-driven computation.
 We have a set of processes exchange messages.
 Initialy there are a few messages in the network.
 A process can receive a messages and send 0, 1, or more messages as a response, in a single atomic step.
 A daemon visits arbitrary processes one by one, each time noting how many messages the process has sent to each other process, and how many it has received from each other process.
 When the daemon sees that all numbers match, it declares that the system has terminated.

 This is the algorithm described in Section 4 of: Kumar, Devendra.  *A class of termination detection algorithms for distributed computations.* International